hackbg/chainlink-troubleshooter/README.md

     - [ ] Check if gas limit is sufficient
     - [ ] Check if transaction is funded
 - Troubleshoot CCIP
+  - [ ] Check if source chain selector is valid/supported
+  - [ ] Check if receiver contract reverts
+  - [ ] Check if gas limit is sufficient
 - Troubleshoot Data Streams
 - Troubleshoot Functions